launchercc/fossa-installer/PREINSTALL.md

 service docker restart
 ```
 ​
-### 2. Set up the Postgres database
+### 2. (Optional) Existing Database Setup

-In the machine that's running postgres (could be the same), run the following:
+FOSSA relies on Postgres 9.3+.
+For evaluation purposes, we distribute a bundle with a built-in database container that's been pre-configured.
+However, if you have an existing Postgre machine, you can configure FOSSA's extensions and setup like so:

 ```bash
 mkdir -p ~/pg_fossa && curl -L https://github.com/fossas/pg_fossa/archive/v1.4.tar.gz | tar -zxv -C ~/pg_fossa --strip-components=1 && sudo cp -R ~/pg_fossa/* $( pg_config | grep SHAREDIR | awk '{print $3}' )/extension/